 Your cost will vary depending on the types of materials you choose for your outdoor addition.
 Cedar is more expensive than pine, but absorbs rich stain better and is longer-lasting.
 Vinyl is another choice, and while requiring little maintenance, can be more expensive.
 Vinyl also is more prone to bending in high winds then natural wood.

 Size and complexity of design are also considerations when budgeting for your pergola.
 If you are trying to fit your addition into a smaller budget, we can work with you to design a structure that will not only fit your needs, but also protect your wallet.
 Of course, the larger and more complex the structure, the more wood is needed to complete the project.
 This can increase cost, but will always be worth it in the end.
-Our team will work closely with you to design a pergola that serves all your financial needs.

 While designing your pergola is the fun part, it does require careful planning and thought.
 Three important questions to ask yourself are: